-- 7.1.1 The Senior Project Manager will be SMSTS certified and has responsibility for ensuring that safe systems of work are adhered to on site.
-They delegate elements of this responsibility to the senior site staff (Project Officer or Project Supervisor, SSSTS certified) who implements these on a day-to-day basis. - 7.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Operating Officer).
+- 7.1.1 The Senior Project Manager is SMSTS certified and has responsibility for ensuring that safe systems of work are adhered to on site.
+They delegate elements of this responsibility to the senior site staff (Project Officer or

+Project Supervisor, SMSTS certified) who implements these on a day-to-day basis.

+7.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Operating Officer).

-7.2 Method statement and risk assessment
+7.2 Method Statement and Risk Assessment

-- 7.2.1 A summary of OA's general approach to health and safety can be found in Appendix I. A detailed risk assessment will be completed and approved prior to the start of the works and will be kept on site, along with OA's standard Health and Safety file, which will contain all relevant health and safety documentation.
+7.2.1 A summary of OA's general approach to health and safety can be found in Appendix I. A risk assessment has also been undertaken and approved and will be kept on site, along with OA's standard Health and Safety file, which will contain all relevant health and safety documentation.
+The RAMS will be reviewed and updated as necessary as a live document during the fieldwork.

-- 7.2.2 The Health and Safety file will be available to view at any time.
+7.2.2 The Health and Safety file will be available to view at any time.